lukstafi/navi-parens/README.md

 ## MarkMacs Mode

-Markmacs emulates TeXmacs-like WYSIWYG editing capabilities within preview panes by simply updating the document directly.
+_Markmacs Mode_ emulates TeXmacs-like WYSIWYG editing capabilities within preview panes by simply updating the document directly.
 When the cursor position changes, a cursor marker and a scope marker are moved with it.
 Moreover, VSC Markmacs adds commands such as "cycle-through" which replaces a token to the left of the cursor with its alternatives.

 ### Features